hamza0972/Python-course-Volunteer/README.md

 ## ⭐ Support & Contributions

 If you find this course helpful, please **give this repo a star ⭐**.
-Your support motivates me to create more free and beginner-friendly resources. 🚀
+Your support motivates me to create more free, beginner-friendly resources 🚀

 👉 Click the star button at the top-right of this page!
 ---